sigstore/model-transparency/slsa_for_models/README.md

 # SLSA for Models

-To protect the supply chain of traditional software against tampering (like in the [Solarwinds attack][solarwinds]), we can generate [SLSA][slsa] provenance, for example by using the [SLSA L3 GitHub generator][slsa-generator].
+To protect the supply chain of traditional software against tampering (like in the [Solarwinds attack][solarwinds]), we can generate SLSA provenance, for example by using the [SLSA L3 GitHub generator][slsa-generator].

-This projects shows how we can use the same generator for training models via GitHub Actions.
-While most of the ML models are too expensive to train in such a fashion, this is a proof of concept to prove that _the same traditional software supply chain protections can be applied to ML_.
+This project shows how we can use the [SLSA L3 GitHub generator][slsa-generator] to generate SLSA provenance for ML models.
+The SLSA generator was originally developed for traditional software to protect against tampering with builds, such as in the [Solarwinds attack][solarwinds], and this project is a proof of concept that the _same supply chain protections can be applied to ML_.

 Future work will involve covering training ML models that require access to accelerators (i.e., GPUs, TPUs) or that require multiple hours for training.
 As an example, we could use [Tekton Chains][tekton-chains] to support [training ML models using Kubeflow][tekton-kubeflow].

 When users download a given version of a model they can also check its provenance by using [the SLSA verifier][slsa-verifier] repository.
 This can be